Update: On August 1, 2018, the IRS and the Treasury issued proposed regulations on Section 965. Learn more at irs.gov.

 The one-time transition tax imposes an income tax on certain U.S. taxpayers that own a specified interest in a foreign corporation and where such foreign corporation has positive post-1986 earnings.

-The Internal Revenue Service issued an FAQ and guidance on the new Section 965 transition tax in March and April.
+On March 13, 2018, the Internal Revenue Service issued an FAQ providing guidance on the new Section 965 transition tax.
 Here are the highlights:

 Who does the one-time transition tax affect?